The following websites have been approved for use in the classroom by EDSITEment. Browse websites by subject area.

 This collection of free, authoritative source information about the history, politics, geography, and culture of Puerto Rico is updated regularly to ensure that they are accurate and accessible.
 The editors are continually adding new entries, photographs, and maps, so check back frequently to see what's new.

-Race—Are We So Different?, a project of the American Anthropological Association, is a traveling exhibit and website that looks through the eyes of history, science, and lived experience to explain differences among people and reveal the reality—and unreality—of race.
-The site contains a virtual tour of the exhibit, resources for middle and high school teachers, STEM resources, and a robust American history section with an interactive timeline.
+A traveling exhibit and website project of the American Anthropological Association, this site uses history, science, and lived experience to explain differences among people and reveal the reality—and unreality—of race.
+Discover a virtual exhibit tour, resources for middle and high school teachers, STEM resources, and a robust American history section with interactive timeline.

 On February 29, 1704, a force of French and Native allies launched a daring raid on the English settlement of Deerfield, Massachusetts.
 This interactive site recounts the events, individuals, and historical background to this incident.
 A superb overview of early colonial America.

 Explores the story of the first black rebels to beat American slavery and leaders of the largest slave rebellion in U.S. history.

 This site is the product of the Religious Worlds institute, a project of the Interfaith Center of New York and Union Theological Seminary, with support from the NEH.
 The site offers an array of lesson plans, curriculum idea, and professional development based on NEH Summer Institutes for School Teachers that delve into the doctrines of the world's major religions and encourage academically grounded engagement with the social realities of contemporary religious communities.

 This website is a product of a National Endowment for the Humanities Curriculum Development grant.
 It offers an online resource for teaching about the art of the great Dutch painter Rembrandt van Rijn focusing on those works held in collections across the United States.